Medical Cannabis in Texas – Everything You Need to KnowMedical Cannabis in Texas – Everything You Need to Know

 Medical Cannabis Updates for Texas Physicians

-On June 21, Governor Greg Abbott signed House Bill 46, a new law that will bring significant changes to the Texas Compassionate Use Program (TCUP).
-These changes will take effect on September 1, 2025, and will improve accessibility to medical cannabis in Texas.
+On June 21, Governor Greg Abbott signed House Bill 46, a new law that brings significant changes to the Texas Compassionate Use Program (TCUP).

 Have questions about these changes?
 Fill out the form below to connect with our team.